aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 - Instead of manually defining every rule and detail, the module handles much of that for you, reducing errors and saving time.
 - Modules also make your infrastructure code cleaner and easier to maintain, and you can use pre-built, tested modules from the Terraform Registry, which helps ensure best practices and consistency in your setups.

-#### Example
+### Example

-Here are the steps where we use an offical terraform module for security groups to make the process of creating a security group simpler:
+Here are the steps where we use an official terraform module for security groups to make the process of creating a security group simpler:

 - **in-house way**: Create a `security_group` resource and then for each rule you want to add to the security group, create a `security_group_rule` resource.
 - **module way**: Just define meta-arguments for the security group module to create a security group with rules all at once.